Who Is at Fault in a Multi-Car Accident?

 Which Driver Caused the Initial Collision?

 One of the most common types of multi-car accidents is a chain reaction rear-end accident.
 In this accident, Driver A rear-ends Driver B, who rear-ends Driver C and so on in a line of vehicles.
 In a rear-end crash involving multiple cars, fault will generally go to the vehicle in back.
 However, investigators will still carefully research fault in case a different driver is partially to blame.

-If, for example, Driver B did not have working brake lights, he or she could be at fault for the initial rear-end collision instead of Driver A. It is important to always call the police or a car accident injury lawyer to investigate a multi-car rear-end collision.
+If, for example, Driver B did not have working brake lights, he or she could be at fault for the initial rear-end collision instead of Driver A. It is important to always call the police or an Omaha auto accident lawyer to investigate a multi-car rear-end collision.
 Otherwise, you may assume the rear driver is to blame when the correct liable party is actually another driver in the chain.

 Even if a multi-car accident was not a chain of rear-end collisions, it is still important to hire an investigator.
 Fault can be difficult to determine in any pileup accident.
 An investigator will look at the location of the crash, any driver broke a law, the road conditions at the time of the accident, eyewitness statements, photographs and other factors to identify the liable party in a multi-car accident.